flackr/carousel/scroll-marker/README.md

 There are two different proposals for how we might define scroll marker elements.
 The first tries to modify invokers and focusgroups as little as possible, with the hope that we could fully explain the requirements via those proposals.
-The second wraps up the requirements into a new invoker-like action.
+The second wraps up the requirements into a new invoker-like target.

 #### Invoker action and focusgroup invoke action